Lipschitz Adaptivity with Multiple Learning Rates in Online Learning

-The OCO guarantee is achieved by the MetaGrad algorithm \citep{Erven2016}, and implies regret that grows at most logarithmic in $T$ both in case the losses are curved (exp-concave, strongly convex) and in the stochastic case whenever the losses are independent, identically distributed samples with variance controlled by the Bernstein condition \citep{Erven2016,koolen2016}.
-The guarantee for the expert case is achieved by the Squint algorithm \citep{koolen2015,squintPAC}.
-It also exploits special structure along two dimensions simultaneously, because the $V_T^k$ term is much smaller than $L^2 T$ in many cases \citep{GaillardStoltzVanErven2014,koolen2016} and the so-called \emph{quantile bound} $\KL(\rho\|\pi)$ is much smaller than the worst case $\ln K$ when multiple experts make good predictions \citep{ChaudhuriFreundHsu2009,ChernovVovk2010}.
-Squint and MetaGrad are both based on the same technique of tracking the empirical performance of \emph{multiple learning rates} in parallel over a quadratic approximation of the original loss.
-A computational difference though is that Squint is able to do this by a continuous integral that can be evaluated in closed form, whereas MetaGrad uses a discrete grid of learning rates.
+The OCO guarantee is achieved by the \metagrad{} algorithm \citep{Erven2016}, and implies regret that grows at most logarithmically in $T$ both in case the losses are curved (exp-concave, strongly convex) and in the stochastic case whenever the losses are independent, identically distributed samples with variance controlled by a Bernstein condition \citep{koolen2016}.
+The guarantee for the expert case is achieved by the \squint{} algorithm \citep{koolen2015,squintPAC}.
+It simultaneously exploits two types of structures: in many cases the $V_T^k$ term is much smaller than $L^2 T$ \citep{GaillardStoltzVanErven2014,koolen2016} and the so-called \emph{quantile bound} $\KL(\rho\|\pi)$ is much smaller than the worst case $\ln K$ when multiple experts make good predictions \citep{ChaudhuriFreundHsu2009,ChernovVovk2010}. \squint{} and \metagrad{} are both based on the same technique of tracking the empirical performance of \emph{multiple learning rates} in parallel over quadratic approximations of the original losses.
+A computational difference though is that \squint{} is able to do this by a continuous integral that can be evaluated in closed form, whereas \metagrad{} uses a discrete grid of learning rates.

-Unfortunately, to achieve \eqref{eqn:ourmetagradbound} and \eqref{eqn:oursquintbound}, both MetaGrad and Squint need knowledge of the Lipschitz constant ($G$ or $L$, respectively).
-Overestimating $G$ or $L$ by a factor of $c > 1$ has the effect of reducing the effective amount of available data by the same factor $c$, but underestimating the Lipschitz constant is even worse because it can make the methods fail completely.
+Unfortunately, to achieve \eqref{eqn:ourmetagradbound} and \eqref{eqn:oursquintbound}, both \metagrad{} and \squint{} need knowledge of the Lipschitz constant ($G$ or $L$, respectively).
+Overestimating $G$ or $L$ by a factor of $c > 1$ has the effect of reducing the effective amount of available data by the same factor $c$, but underestimating the Lipschitz constant is even worse since it can make the methods fail completely.
 In fact, the ability to adapt to $G$ has been credited \citep{WardWuBottou2018} as one of the main reasons for the practical success of the AdaGrad algorithm \citep{DuchiHazanSinger2011,McMahanStreeter2010}.
 Thus getting the Lipschitz constant right makes the difference between having practical algorithms and having promising theoretical results.